-If you see the boot from the front: Draw an horizontal ellipse in the bottom of the first one.
+If you see the boot from the front: Draw a horizontal ellipse at the bottom of the first one.
 It should be slightly wider than it and inclined as shown in illustration.
 This ellipse marks the toes.

 If you draw the boots in profile draw a circle in the upper side for the heel and an ellipse in the bottom for the toes.
 Connect those with an “S” curved line.

 Step 4: The ankles

 If you see the shoes from the front side: draw two little circles that will hint the ankles and connect them with the toes.
 Notice how the inner side of the instep is more convex that the outer one.